devpies/reporter/README.md

 ## Contributing

-To contribute, create an issue for bugs or submit a pull request.

-Use the Makefile for common development tasks:
+To contribute, create an issue or pull request.
+Remember to use the project Makefile for common development tasks:

 ```
 make install